shamanicvocalarts/TDCode-Beta/TDCode_docs.md

 - **Advanced Editor Features:** Powered by Monaco Editor, configurable to your liking at 'editor/editor_config_js'.
 - **Custom UI and Shortcuts:** Tailored interface and keyboard shortcuts for TD workflows.
 - **AI-Powered Code Completion:** Integrated Monacopilot for intelligent code suggestions.
+- **Terminal Chat Command:** Interactive chat via `chat` command with model selection and chat history options.

 ## Installation
 1. Drag and drop TDCode into your project.
 2. TDCode will automatically initialize and integrate with your project.
-3. Press TDCode button in main panel, or press 'Ctrl+T' to open TDCodes editor panel
+3. Press the TDCode button in the main panel, or press 'Ctrl+T' to open TDCode's editor panel.
 4. No additional setup or configuration is required.

 ## Navigating DATs and OPs